Technical SEO matters! A lot.

 What is a Technical SEO Audit?

-In layman’s words, a Technical SEO audit is the process of identifying errors in website that might be causing issues for search engines when their algorithm crawl web pages and hence create a report for improvement.
+In layman’s words, a Technical SEO audit is a process of identifying errors in a website that might be causing issues for search engines when their algorithm crawl web pages and hence create a report for improvement.